gotsysdba/exa-sparse-snapshot/README.md

 A Physical Standby must exist as this will become the "Original Test Master".
 The Standby database should be properly registered with CRS as a PHYSICAL_STANDBY, and in the Dataguard Broker configuration using its DB_UNIQUE_NAME.

 #### **Create the First Sparse TestMaster**
-Using the full_sparse_tm.ksh code, specify the DB_NAME of the Standby, the directory to store helper files, and the ASM Sparse Diskgroup name, for example
+Using the full_sparse_tm.ksh code, specify the DB_NAME of the Standby, the directory to store helper files, and the ASM Sparse Diskgroup name, for example:

 ```full_sparse_tm.ksh -a TMORIGINAL -b /u01/app/oracle/sparse -c +SPRC1```

 The above will take the TMORIGINAL standby database, create helper files post-fixed with DDMMYYYYHHMI in the /u01/app/oracle/sparse/TMORIGINAL directory and create the First Sparse TestMaster.